microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 The following npm package may be included in this product:

- - complex.js@2.4.1
+ - complex.js@2.4.2

-This package contains the following license and notice below:
+This package contains the following license:

 MIT License